-Apprentices following the occupational pathways of Electrical Installation, Electrical Maintenance and Allied Trades of the JIB 2017 Apprenticeship Scheme must meet the full requirement of the qualification pathway for a successful application of an ECS Gold card on completion of their apprenticeship.
+Apprentices following the occupational pathways of Electrical Installation, Electrical Maintenance, Domestic Electrician and Allied Trades of the JIB 2017 Apprenticeship Scheme must meet the full requirement of the pathway for a successful application of an ECS Gold card on completion of their apprenticeship.

-The JIB will issue revisions to the JIB 2017 Apprenticeship Scheme to encompass changes to the formal occupational training pathways, as approved qualification units become available.
+The JIB will issue revisions to the JIB 2017 Apprenticeship Scheme to encompass changes to the formal occupational training pathways, as approved qualification units become available, or as new pathways are added to the existing scheme.